 If You Suspect an Under-qualified Driver Has Caused Your Accident

 Due to the size and weight of these vehicles, commercial trucks can cause serious damage and devastating injuries.
-Not only do the semi drivers have an ethical and legal responsibility to acquire the necessary training, but employers must also ensure that the drivers they hire are following the requirements.
+Not only do the semi drivers have an ethical and legal responsibility to acquire the necessary training, but employers must also ensure that the drivers they hire are following the rules and requirements of the job.
 Nevertheless, even with all these requirements in place, there is no guarantee that all truck drivers have met the training standards necessary to operate their vehicles.
 If not, both the individual driver and the trucking company could be liable in the event of an accident.